joncahn/epicc-documentation/docs/source/usage.rst

 Rerunning a specific analysis
 ++++++++++++++++++++++++++++++

 Changing parameters in the config file should trigger a rerun of the impacted samples.
-Several instances of the epicc pipeline can thus be chained to change some parameters in a script, for example:
+Similarly, changing the samples in the samplefile will rerun the analysis.
+This can be useful to focus the analysis on only a subset of samples, notably for plotting browsers and heatmaps/metaplots to avoid overcrowded images.
+Several instances of the epicc pipeline can also be chained to change some parameters in a script, for example:

 ::